illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 ## Support

-* Access questions and answers specific to Illumio App For Splunk at https://answers.splunk.com.
+* Access questions and answers specific to Illumio Add-On For Splunk at https://answers.splunk.com.
 * Support Offered: Yes
 * Support Email: app-integrations@illumio.com
 * Please visit https://answers.splunk.com, and ask your question regarding Illumio Add-on for Splunk.
 Please tag your question with the correct App Tag, and your question will be attended to.